 \subsubsection{Dependence of Statistical Error on $d$}

 We also examine the performance of \name on data with different dimensions $d$.
-We fix $n=10000$, and generate data with different $d$.
-Other settings are the same as Sec. \ref{sec:experroronn}.
+We fix $n=10000$ and generate data with different $d$.
+Other settings are the same as Section \ref{sec:experroronn}.
 We calculate the subspace error of estimates given by \name and \dispca.
-Results are plotted in Fig. \ref{fig:statisticalerrorond}.
+Results are plotted in Figure \ref{fig:statisticalerrorond}.

-From Fig. \ref{fig:statisticalerrorond}, \name still achieves smaller statistical error for all $d$.
-Also, the error grows almost quadratically with $d$, which again matches the upper bound given by Corollary \ref{cor:statisticalerrorbydn}.
+From Figure \ref{fig:statisticalerrorond}, \name still achieves smaller statistical error for all $d$.
+Also, the error grows almost quadratically with $d$, which again matches the upper bound in Corollary \ref{cor:statisticalerrorbydn}.